🔥

 • Customers appreciate the familiarity and the personal touch of WhatsApp.
 That’s why installing a chatbot for it that ensures a smooth communication flow can improve client experience

-• There are two approaches to WhatsApp chatbot automation: through WhatsApp Business App, which requires coding and can be costly, or through the WhatsApp Business Platform.
+• There are two approaches to WhatsApp chatbot automation: through the WhatsApp Business App, which requires coding and can be costly, or through the WhatsApp Business Platform.
 The latter enables you to integrate the chatbot with ease

 • You can also use simple, predefined automation in your app only, but technically, you don’t get actual bots with this option